 Schulman called Joseph for help with the show because they had worked together on films.
 MTV picked up the pilot after they enjoyed it.

 After seven seasons, Joseph tweeted goodbye in August 2018.
-He described working on the show “one of the most remarkable experiences” and said he and Schulman “had become brothers.”
+He described working on the show as “one of the most remarkable experiences,” and he and Schulman “had become brothers.”.

 Catfish regularly approach the show.

-You’d think the catfishee would contact the show first to see if their online relationship is legitimate, but it’s the other way around.
+Contrary to popular belief, the catfishee initiates contact with the show to verify the legitimacy of their online relationship.
 Catfish regularly approach the show.
-They want to admit their lies in order to apologize or release the burden.
+They want to admit their lies, to apologise or release the burden.
 Max Joseph told Female First in 2013 that catfish can start afresh after confessing.

 Hollywood.com interviewed six cast members from different episodes and found that the catfish contacted MTV first in all but one case.

 One anonymous catfish added, “You know how they say [the catfishee] reached out?
-That’s not true, so why put it in?
+That isn’t accurate, so could we consider omitting it?
 I contacted them.”

-Some think the show is scripted.
-After all, some stories include weird plot twists and exchanges.
+Some people believe that the show follows a script.
+Some stories include unexpected plot twists and unusual exchanges.
 The hosts and cast say whatever they want, as the show isn’t written.

 Investigations took longer than expected.

 Investigations are interesting.
 The hosts examine catfish profiles and solve the case in minutes.
-The investigations take longer than they appear—they’re only shortened for the episode.
+The episode only shortens the investigations, which take longer than expected.
 “It takes forever,” Kamie Crawford told Hidden Remote in 2021.
 “First conversations with hopefuls usually last two and a half hours.
-We then research for hours… We work late sometimes.”
+We then spend several hours researching.
+We work late sometimes.”

 The show’s participants sign a waiver.

-MTV’s “Catfish: The TV Show” is selective.
-If it happened, people could get confused or hurt.
+“Catfish: The TV Show” is selective.
+If the show were not selective, people could get confused or hurt.
 Before performing on the show, cast members sign a disclaimer to have their faces unblurred.
 “There is a private investigator who runs a background check,” executive producer Tom Forman told Entertainment Weekly in 2013.

-This ensures safety and cast unity.
-It also explains why the catfish always has a microphone before meeting the hosts and catfishee.
+Such behaviour ensures safety and brings unity.
+It also explains why the catfish always has a microphone before meeting the hosts and catfishes.
 The meet-ups appear spontaneous but aren’t: Before the major unveiling, the crew visits the catfish and gives them a microphone.

 Logistics require this: It’s no fun trying to hear catfish.
 Most importantly, the interactions are authentic.